-- White listed recipients can be added to “safe senders and recipients,” and denied senders added to “blocked senders.”
-O365 does not support the use of wild cards in the "safe senders" list.
+- White listed recipients can be added to "safe senders and recipients".
+O365 does not support adding a domain as a "safe sender", or the use of wild cards in the "safe senders" list.

 - Mail sent to blocked senders should be automatically filtered to your quarantine page at https://protection.office.com/ (see above for more information)

 Note: Don't forget to SAVE any changes you made.
 It may take up to 30 minutes to take effect.